Can a humble city pigeon become a trusted peacemaker and lift our spirits in ways we never imagined?

 How these ambassador birds differ from other pigeon breeds

-We compare the temperament and function of different pigeon breeds.
-Racing homers are fast, while show pigeons focus on looks.
-Feral city pigeons have varied temperaments.
+We can compare the temperament and purpose of different pigeon types.
+Racing homers are bred for speed and homing ability, while show pigeons are bred mainly for appearance.
+Feral city pigeons often have varied temperaments shaped by their environment.

 The historical role of pigeons as feathered diplomats and symbols of peace